paulfioravanti/paulfioravanti.github.io/_posts/2018-07-31-escape-defaults-control-keyboard-qmk.md

-Let's say that on the layout above, instead of having the top left corner key be the "=" character (ie `KC_EQL`) when tapped, you would like it to perform some custom combination of key presses, which we'll name `MY_KEY_COMBO`.
+Let's say that on the layout above, instead of having the top left corner key be the "=" character (ie `KC_EQL`) when tapped, you would like it to perform some custom combination of key presses, which we'll name `MY_KEYCODE`.

-Where does `MY_KEY_COMBO` get declared, and where do we define what it is supposed to actually do?
+Where does `MY_KEYCODE` get declared, and where do we define what it is supposed to actually do?
 Well, there are three main steps for this, but before we do them, let's create a copy of the default keymap folder, put it into a `custom` directory, and make our edits on that: